 One of cobalt’s main applications right now is in rechargeable batteries of all kinds.
-It is essential in the manufacturing of these batteries because it helps them overcome numerous issues.
+It is crucial in the manufacturing of these batteries because it helps them overcome numerous issues.

-Electric vehicles in particular have become a huge source of demand for cobalt in recent years.
+Electric cars in particular have become a huge source of demand for cobalt in recent years.
 They are powered by lithium-ion batteries, and as mentioned, cobalt is a key element in these batteries.

 Cobalt uses: Superalloys and beyond

-There are many other uses for cobalt aside from batteries.
-As already noted, its ability to stand up to high temperatures and its good oxidation resistance make it an essential alloying element for superalloys, which are used for casting airfoils and other structural parts of jet turbine engines.
+Bolstering demand are the many other cobalt uses aside from batteries.
+As noted, cobalt’s ability to stand up to high temperatures and its good oxidation resistance make it an important alloying element for superalloys, which are used for casting airfoils and other structural parts of jet turbine engines.